Know Your Rights: What to Do If Arrested in Japan

 • Right to refuse your signature on the investigator’s record of oral statement

-One thought on “Know Your Rights: What to Do If Arrested in Japan
+2 thoughts on “Know Your Rights: What to Do If Arrested in Japan

 Leave a Reply